raganwald-deprecated/homoiconic/2008-10-30/thrush.markdown

 **summary**

-We have seen two formulations of the Thrush combinator, `#into` and `let`.
+We have seen two formulations of the thrush combinator, `#into` and `let`.
 One is useful for making expressions more consistent and easier to read, the other for signaling the scope of block-local variables.

 * [into.rb](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/into.rb)
 * [let.rb](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/let.rb)